 If you’re considering using a dedicated server for your web hosting, but want greater flexibility, then considering a private cloud hosting service could be what you need.

-Alternatively, checkout these public cloud hosting providers as an alternative, or click here to compare web hosting for your business using our web hosting comparison tool.
+Alternatively, checkout these public cloud hosting providers as an alternative.